neuro-1977/BF6Portal-Tool/README.md

 The project is organized into modular components:

 - **`web_ui/`**: **(NEW)** The new Web/Blockly frontend.
   - `index.html`: Main editor entry point.
+Fixed top menu, fixed left sidebar, robust overlay for all menus/modals.
+All markup and comments refactored for clarity and maintainability.
+  - `main.js`: Handles all menu/modal logic, sidebar/category selection, and robust overlay.
   - `definitions.js`: Generated block definitions.
   - `toolbox.js`: Generated sidebar configuration.